mttkjns/mattkjones.net/content/_index.md

 If you'd like to work together, don't hesitate to [reach out](/#contact).

 ## Web
 Getting content from one computer to another, anywhere.
 The tools and frameworks for getting this done are getting faster and more resilient everyday.
 I originally started on a **Linux, Apache, MySQL, and PHP** stack.
-The classic and still widely used **LAMP** stack. **Wordpress, Drupal, Joomla**, and other content management systems (**CMS**) leverage this stack.
+The classic and still widely used **LAMP** stack. **WordPress, Drupal, Joomla**, and other content management systems (**CMS**) leverage this stack.

 **Flat file CMS (grav, pico)** platforms are another interesting choice because of their simplicity.
 There is no database to manage your content.
 The filesystem is the database and the content is written in **Markdown**.